 University of Illinois Urbana-Champaign

-The Methodology, Adolescent Development, and Problem Behavior (MAP) Lab combines cutting-edge methodologies with applied prevention science to improve outcomes for adolescents, particularly those from marginalized communities.
+The Methodology, Adolescent Development, and Prevention (MAP) Lab combines cutting-edge methodologies with applied prevention science to improve outcomes for adolescents, particularly those from marginalized communities.
+Our work emphasizes resilience, equity, and the application of advanced quantitative methods to foster positive youth development.

 Highlighting key contributions to prevention science and methodology